PabloLec/insta_newspaper/README.md

 Insta Newspaper is a CLI to download old newspaper front pages and post it on Instagram.

-It was done as a personal project but can be easily be adapted for your needs.
+It was done as a personal project but can easily be adapted for your needs.

 ## Installation